streptomyces/pythrill/README.md

 Note that empty braces `{}` are literal for an empty dictionary, not an empty set.
 To get an empty set use `set()`.

+### A module of commonly used functions

+In the directory _py3lib/_ there is file named _common.py_.
+This is a collection of functions.
+They behave like some of those in my _Sco::Common_ in Perl.
+Some may not be appropriate or needed in Python, and most can be written better.